vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/management/warehouses/resupply_warehouses.rst

 Configuration` tab, locate the :guilabel:`Resupply From` field, and check the box next to the second warehouse's name.
 If the warehouse can be resupplied by more than one warehouse, make sure to check those warehouses' boxes too.
 Finally, click :guilabel:`Save` to apply the setting.
-Now, Odoo knows which warehouses can resupply this warehouse.
+Now, Leansoft knows which warehouses can resupply this warehouse.

 .. image:: resupply_warehouses/resupply-from-second-warehouse.png
    :align: center